anuopensci/emend/cran-comments.md

 ## Submission comments

-This is the first submission of the package `emend`.
+* This is the first submission of the package `emend`.
+* There is no paper published for the method, so no reference for the description.